Local Assistance Division

 Local Technical Assistance Program

-The Virginia Local Technical Assistance Program provides technical workshops, seminars, and short courses in the various transportation related topics.
+The Virginia Local Technical Assistance Program also known as the Transportation Training Academy, provides technical workshops, seminars, and short courses in the various transportation related topics.
 These courses are available to local government staff at a minimal charge.
 The schedule of upcoming workshops and information on registration are available on their website at http://ltap.cts.virginia.edu/index.php.

 VDOT Project Coordinator Training Program